Introduction to CAN Bus Vs RS485

 4. Error Handling:

-Error detection and repair systems are integrated via CAN.
+- Integrators implement error detection and repair systems via CAN.

 Conclusion